raditya1117/HoneyBadger/python-errors/article.md

           ^
 SyntaxError: unterminated string literal (detected at line 2)
 ```
-Similarly, if we forget a parentheses while calling a function or defining a tuple, the program runs into `SyntaxError` with the message `SyntaxError: '(' was never closed`, as shown below:
+Similarly, if we forget the closing parenthesis while calling a function or defining a tuple, the program runs into `SyntaxError` with the message `SyntaxError: '(' was never closed`, as shown below:

 ```py
 print("HoneyBadger"